zeropoolnetwork/sharded-storage-docs/article/main.md

 ## Architecture

-In this section, we first give a high-level overview of proposed L1-L3 architecture.
+In this section, we first give a high-level overview of the proposed L1-L3 architecture.
-Then describe commissioning and decommissioning of L3 pools.
+Then describe the commissioning and decommissioning of L3 pools.
-And finally we discuss plotting, the mechanism nodes use to prove that they have enough space to store the shards.
+Finally, we discuss plotting,
+  the mechanism nodes use to prove that they have enough space to store the shards.

 ### Overview